HKUST-Aerial-Robotics/VINS-Mobile/README.md

 The source code is released under [GPLv3](http://www.gnu.org/licenses/) licence.

 We are still working for improving the code readability.
-Welcome to contribute to VINS-Mobile or ask any issues via Github or contacting Peiliang LI <pliap@connect.ust.hk> or Tong QIN <tong.qin@connect.ust.hk>.
+Welcome to contribute to VINS-Mobile or ask any issues via Github or contacting Peiliang LI <pliapATconnect.ust.hk> or Tong QIN <tong.qinATconnect.ust.hk>.

-For commercial inqueries, please contact Shaojie SHEN <eeshaojie@ust.hk>
+For commercial inqueries, please contact Shaojie SHEN <eeshaojieATust.hk>